BuvinJT/distbuilder/docs/HighLevel.md

 If a value in the "Py Package Config Factories" dictionary is set to `None`, one will be generated for it, by *cloning* the master config.
 That cloned ConfigFactory will then be passed to the overridable function `onConfigFactory( key, factory )`.
-Within that, your implementation my modify the object, but it will not have to start from "scratch" because whatever common attributes might be shared between the master and the sub components will already be defined.
+Within that, your implementation may modify the object, but it will not have to start from "scratch" because whatever common attributes might be shared between the master and the sub components will already be defined (hence the purpose of the cloning option).

 The other notable attribute of this class is the list of "Qt IFW Packages".
 Items in this list may be dynamic [QtIfwPackage](ConfigClasses.md#qtifwpackage) objects,